 Research expenditures are expensed as incurred.
 Development expenditures are capitalized only if development costs can be measured reliably, the product is technically and commercially feasible, future economic benefits are probable, and the Company intends to and has sufficient resources to complete development and to use or sell the asset.
-Government assistance and investment tax credits relating to research and development are recorded as a reduction of expenses when the related expenditures are incurred.
+Government assistance and investment tax credits relating to research and development are recorded as a reduction of expenses.
 The cost incurred in maintaining patents for intellectual property are expensed in the period incurred.